SmartableAI/diablo4/_news/2022-11-06-diablo-4-reportedly-targets-an-april-2023-launch.md

         height: 900
         isCached: true
   - title: "Diablo 4 will reportedly release in April 2023"
-    excerpt: "Another day, another release day rumor, this one about Blizzard's upcoming Diablo 4.If these reports are true, the highly-anticipated RPG will reportedly open up for pre-orders next month, launch in ..."
+    excerpt: "If these reports are true, the highly-anticipated RPG will reportedly open up for pre-orders next month, launch in early access in February, and be fully released in April 2023.
+That's according to ..."
     publishedDateTime: 2022-11-06T12:32:10Z
     webUrl: "https://www.msn.com/en-us/entertainment/gaming/diablo-4-will-reportedly-release-in-april-2023/ar-AA13Obz9"
     type: article